I had home room on the third floor at for four years.

 OK, we've got that down, right?

-When old Harris Field was still in use, the gym was close to the stadium.
-No longer.
-James R. Harris Stadium is the primary outdoor facility for phys ed classes.
+When was still in use, the gym was close to the stadium.
+No longer. is the primary outdoor facility for phys ed classes.
 Students have to cross two city streets to walk the track.

 The primary parking lot is at the opposite end from the main entrances to the academic building and the gymnasium.

 A new baseball field was built a few hundred yards from the school, but it's not up to par.
-The Warriors baseball team uses Stancill Field—which requires the JV team to use a bus for home games.
+The Warriors baseball team uses —which requires the JV team to use a bus for home games.

 Parking is also an issue.
 No other school in Harford County is woven into the fabric of downtown city blocks.
 A paper airplane's distance from the school property is a series of residences.
 They share street parking with students, faculty and visitors.

 The footprint of the school and the parcels of land it sits upon aren't in agreement.
-The layout of a new school could make better use of the property—perhaps with it more oriented toward Pennington Avenue, much like City Hall and the police department?
+The layout of a new school could make better use of the property—perhaps with it more oriented toward Pennington Avenue, much like and the ?

 What's a small address change?
 I see 700 Pennington Avenue is available.